alabecki/Strong-Equivalence-Solver/README.txt

 {"FALSE", "0"} for FALSE

 Members of b are separated with periods "." (although, one can just as easily make b a single conjunctive formula)

+It is necessary to have a line with "SECOND" between the two programs so that the program knows where the first programs ends and where the second begins.

+All lines not including rules should begin with #